Free COVID test kits: Where can I order them and how long will they take to ship?

 - According to the White House, it’s currently prioritizing orders “to households experiencing the highest social vulnerability and in communities that have experienced a disproportionate share of COVID-19 cases and deaths,” although it did not specify how the prioritizing will be done.

 The tests are expected to ship first class, 7 to 12 days after ordering, per the official website.
-It did not specify how long they would spend in transit—although given recent post office delays, some are expressing concern that the kits, critical for containing the spread of the virus, will not arrive until after case surges linked to the omicron variant have already peaked.
+It did not specify how long they would be in transit—although given recent post office delays, some are expressing concern that the kits, critical for containing the spread of the virus, will not arrive until after case surges linked to the omicron variant have already peaked.

 The Biden administration has said it’s striving for broad, equitable access to the tests.
 The four-kit household limit serves to prevent hoarding, and the administration also said it’s working with national and local organizations supporting high-risk communities to raise awareness for the program and help people submit requests.
 On Thursday, it said it would procure another 500 million tests for Americans, bringing the total to 1 billion.